A smelly problem

 The answer to excessive flatulence may lie in the gut

 Regardless of the underlying cause of excessive flatulence, help is at hand.
 The beneficial bacteria in your gut break down any foods that may be contributing to the smell and can even break down the stinky gases.
-They can also help to reduce the overall quantity of gas, the desire to pass wind, and the frequency of farts.
+They can also help to reduce the overall quantity of gas, the desire to pass wind, and the frequency of farts1.
 A healthy microbiome may help to increase the gut's tolerability of gas – reducing the sensation of feeling bloating and the desire to fart.
-One study found that people who reported frequent flatulence had poorer quality gut bacteria than those who had a stable, healthy microbiome.
+One study found that people who reported frequent flatulence had poorer quality gut bacteria than those who had a stable, healthy microbiome2.

 What is good for flatulence?

 - Eat slowly: Undigested food is more likely to release stinky gases when it passes into the colon.
 Giving yourself plenty of time to chew your food prepares your body to digest it properly before it reaches the large intestine.
 Eating quickly also increases your chances of swallowing a lot of air – which comes out the other end as gas.